brassc/FSL/README.md

 ### Loading and Cleaning Data
 In `stats_main.py`, data is loaded from `area_data.csv` and `patient_id`,`timepoint` and `area_diff` columns are retained for analysis.
 Since the `acute` timepoint was found to be of most interest as per the `area_change_longitudinal.png` visualisation, data was filtered such that all patients to be analysed had the `acute` timepoint.

+### Basic visualisation
+A boxplot of herniation area over time was created to show distribution of data over time. for timepoints with less than 5 data points, only the median was plotted.

 ### Pairwise Testing
 For all of a patient's timepoints, paired t-tests (`ttest_rel`) were conducted using the `acute` timeline as a baseline for comparison.
 If there were not enough pairs for the paired t-test to work, an exception was introduced setting `stat_t` and `p_value_t` to be `np.nan`.

+Similarly, the Wilcoxon signed-rank test was performed.
+Due to sample size constraints, this is likely better suited to the dataset since it does not assume data is normally distributed.

 Results were stored in a DataFrame as `results_df`.
 The False Discovery Rate (FDR) correction was then applied using `multipletests` function from `statsmodels.stats.multitest` library with the `method` variable set to `fdr_bh`.